This post may contain affiliate links.

 I use a large slow cooker or a large pressure cooker to make my bone broth.

-- 2 tbsp of raw apple cider vinegar to bring out the minerals in the bones.
+- Raw apple cider vinegar to bring out the minerals in the bones.
+I add 1/4 cup to an 8-quart pressure cooker or slow cooker.

 - Bones of your choice; I prefer turkey legs, emu legs, marrow bones, and duck feet.